Queered/CustomPredictionLibrary/README.md

 # Resolver Library

+# NOTE: MY CODE WAS MESSY AS HELL I GOT CHATGPT TO REWRITE MY CODE(ORGANIZE, OPTIMIZE IT)

 The Resolver library provides utility functions for calculating and manipulating custom velocity vectors based on an object's CFrames.

 ## Functions